latifizadehhabib/Bayesian-Multi-Algorithm-Causal-Network-Inference-BaMANI-/README.md

 “Please note that I added this commented line on run_algorithm_directed.R.

+# REPLACE THE PATH TO PYTHON TO WHERE IT IS LOCATED ON YOUR COMPUTER
+     # use_python("C:/Users/GON/AppData/Local/Programs/Python/Python310/python.exe", required = TRUE)

 1. Open "run_algorithm_directed.R" file
 2. Uncomment this line
 3. Change the path to where python.exe is located on your computer